-- Students and teachers are encouraged to accompany their projects throughout all levels of competition; however, the student's presence is not required.
-All projects will be fairly judged regardless of the student's attendance. - Projects must be able to withstand several levels of competitions to prevent the student from rebuilding the project at each level.
+- Projects must be able to withstand several levels of competitions to prevent the student from rebuilding the project at each level.
 The intent of this competition is for the same project to be judged at different levels. - Electrical cords are not allowed at any level of competition due to the potential danger they pose in the aisles. - No food or drinks can be used with the projects.
 Empty packages may be used as part of the display or on the display board.